Laurentiu1802/InformationRetrieval_Project/README.md

 # InformationRetrieval_Project
 My first project in python for accessing and retrieve information from documents

+main.py represents the main code , and myFunction.py represents the functions I made and used to simplify some things for me.
+Still needs optimization.

   The first part represents extraction of the attributes .
 At this step I read the xml files from my directory and extract the text from title tags , p (paragraphs) tags and code tags ( which refers to the topics of the documents so I can classify them later).
 In this phase I store the text extracted